N-Plx/genepi/README.md

     --vx       0.
 Vertex position x
     --vy       0.
 Vertex position y
     --vz       -3.
 Vertex position z
     --raster_x 0.
-Raster radius in the x direction --raster_y 0.
-Raster radius in the y direction
+Raster radius in the x direction [cm] --raster_y 0.
+Raster radius in the y direction [cm]

    where
    - P,P' are the in/out nucleon 4-momenta